qubes.vm.dispvm – Disposable VM

 • Preloaded qubes have the internal feature set when they are created.
 This feature hides the qube from GUI tools and discourages user tampering.
 It is unset when the qube is marked as used.
 Remember to validate if all GUI applications correctly react to setting and removing the internal feature (optionally, the is_preload property can be helpful).
 GUI applications may react to domain-add before the internal feature is set and the qube entry may briefly appear on some GUI applications, that is a bug because features cannot be set before that event.

-• Preloaded qubes must be marked as used when prior to being unpaused/resumed, even if it was not requested.
-The goal of pause/suspend in case of preloaded disposables is mostly detecting whether a qube was used or not, and not managing resource consumption; thus, even with abundant system resources, they should not be unpaused/resumed without being requested.
+• Preloaded qubes must be marked as used after being unpaused/resumed, even if it was not requested.
+The goal of pause/suspend in case of preloaded disposables is mostly detecting whether a qube was used or not, not managing resource consumption; thus, even with abundant system resources, they should not be unpaused/resumed without being requested.

 Features and properties relationship on stages: